equiratings/eventing_api_docs/source/index.html.md

 #### Allowed Class Types

+- CCN - National 3-day
+- CNC - National 1-day
 - CCI - International 3-day
 - CIC - International 1-day
-- CCN - National 3-day
+- CCI-L - International 3-day
-- CNC - National 1-day
+- CCI-S - International 1-day
+- CCI-U - Used for CCI1* Unified from 2019 onwards

 #### Allowed Class Levels

 This is the level of the competition, expressed as either height of jumps or FEI level.

+- 5
 - 4
 - 3
 - 2